oecspearl/Content-Creator/replit.md

 - **Google Slides link**: Opens the actual presentation in a new tab (when created)
 - **Google Classroom sharing**: One-click sharing to Google Classroom as assignment or announcement

-**Google Classroom Integration**:
+**Google Classroom Integration** (Universal for All Content Types):
-- **Share as Assignment**: Create coursework assignments with due dates and instructions
+- **Share as Assignment**: Create coursework assignments with due dates and instructions for any published content
-- **Share as Announcement**: Post announcements with presentation links
+- **Share as Announcement**: Post announcements with content links for any published content
 - **Course Selection**: Automatic listing of teacher's active Google Classroom courses
-- **Direct Integration**: Presentations shared directly from creator or player views
+- **Direct Integration**: All published content can be shared from creator pages and preview pages
-- **OAuth Scopes**: Requires Google Classroom API permissions (courses.readonly, coursework.students)
+- **OAuth Scopes**: Requires Google Classroom API permissions (courses.readonly, coursework.students, announcements)
+- **Availability**: Share to Classroom button appears in:
+  - Creator toolbars (for all 10 content types when content is published)
+  - Preview page header (for all published content)

 **Pedagogical Approach**:
 - Age-appropriate language and examples